yahoo/panoptes/docs/Panoptes-System_Metrics.md

 All metrics for the device have been collected.

 #### (1) Authentication Failure
-One or more metrics failed to be collected due to an API or SNMP AuthenticationFailure.
+One or more metrics failed to be collected due to an API or SNMP authentication failure.

 #### (2) Network Failure
 One or more metrics failed to be collected due to an API or SNMP connection exception.